AzerPUG/Multiple-Reputation-Tracker/README.md

 AzerPUG's Multiple Reputation Tracker gives a screen in which you can easily track more reputations than in the standard World of Warcraft Interface.
 The tracked reputations are easily chosen in the standard reputation interface.

 # Bugs, Errors, Glitches and Requests.
-If you find any of the above, please do not hessitate to create a GitHub Issue here: https://github.com/AzerPUG/Multiple-Reputation-Tracker/issues
+If you find any of the above, please do not hesitate to create a GitHub Issue here: https://github.com/AzerPUG/Multiple-Reputation-Tracker/issues
 Or you can join our Discord and let us know in the AzerTech channel: http://www.azerpug.com/discord
 Please note that our Discord Verification level prevents new people from talking/commenting/ranking in the first 10 minutes!